A model for a large investor trading at market indifference prices. II: Continuous-time case: Model

-\end{Lemma} \begin{proof} The uniqueness of such $\xi$ and $\alpha$ is a direct consequence of the definition of the $\mathcal{G}$-Pareto optimality and the strict concavity and monotonicity of the utility functions.
-To verify the existence we shall use a conditional version of the argument from the proof of Theorem~2.7 in \cite{BankKram:11a}.
+\end{Lemma} \begin{pf} The uniqueness of such $\xi$ and $\alpha$ is a consequence of the definition of the $\mathcal{G}$-Pareto optimality and the strict concavity and monotonicity of the utility functions.
+Indeed, let $\widetilde{\xi}$ and $\widetilde{\alpha}$ be another such pair.
+The allocation